N747PA

-N747PA, was the registration of a Boeing 747-121.
-Also known as "Clipper Juan T. Trippe", it was the second 747 ever built.
-It was purchased by Pan Am on October 3, 1970.
-Following an accident in 1971, the aircraft continued service with Pan Am until its collapse in 1991.
+N747PA was the registration of a Boeing 747-121.
+Also known as "Clipper Juan T. Trippe", it was the second 747 ever built and was purchased by Pan Am on October 3, 1970.
+Following an accident in 1971, the aircraft continued service with Pan Am until the airline's collapse in 1991.
 It served as a freighter until 1997 when it was used as a source of spare parts.
 In 2000, it was purchased by a South Korean couple and converted into a restaurant.
 After laying abandoned for years following the restaurant's failure in 2005, the aircraft was finally scrapped in 2010.

 Aircraft history

 N747PA was completed on February 28, 1969.
-Originally registered as N732PA, it was changed to N747PA early on.
-The aircraft was used as a testbed aircraft by Boeing before being used by Pan Am on an extensive promotional tour across the United States and the rest of the world to showcase the 747 to the public. on January 14, 1970, then First Lady Pat Nixon, christened the aircraft, "Jet Clipper America" at a ceremony at Dulles International Airport.
+Originally registered as N732PA, it was re-registered to N747PA early on.
+The aircraft was used by Boeing for flight testing before being delivered to Pan Am, which immediately sent it out on an extensive promotional tour across the United States and the rest of the world to showcase the 747 to the public.
+On January 14, 1970, then First Lady Pat Nixon, christened the aircraft, "Jet Clipper America" at a ceremony at Dulles International Airport.
 The aircraft joined Pan Am's fleet later that year.
 With its easy to recognize registration, N747PA became one of the most easily recognized and iconic planes in the Pan Am fleet, even being referred to by some as the airline's de facto flagship aircraft.